fletchgraham/text_grapher/README.md

 - Render 2D and 3D animations as a series of text files
 - Save the animation as a gif (requires PIL)
-- Playback Text based animations in a GUI
+- Playback text-based animations in a GUI

 ## Contributing